Astrology Guides

 The heart line is the most direct parallel to synastry.
 Partners with similar heart line shapes tend to have compatible emotional expression styles.
 A deeply curved heart line paired with a straight one creates the same kind of friction as a Water Moon paired with an Air Moon; one partner emotes freely while the other processes intellectually.

 Hand type compatibility mirrors element compatibility in synastry.
 Fire Hands with Air Hands energize each other.
 Earth Hands with Water Hands ground and nurture each other.
-The mismatches (Fire-Water, Earth-Air) create the same productive tension in palmistry that they do in astrology.
+The mismatches (Fire-Water, Earth-Air) create the same productive friction in palmistry that they do in astrology.

 The difference: synastry describes the potential.
 Palm compatibility describes what's actually happening.
 Someone might have beautiful Venus-Mars aspects in synastry but closed-off heart lines in their palms.
 The potential for chemistry exists, but something in lived experience has made one or both partners guard against it.